MicrosoftDocs/architecture-center/docs/checklist/availability.md

 **Avoid any single point of failure.** All components, services, resources, and compute instances should be deployed as multiple instances to prevent a single point of failure from affecting availability.
 This includes authentication mechanisms.
 Design the application to be configurable to use multiple instances, and to automatically detect failures and redirect requests to non-failed instances where the platform does not do this automatically.

-**Decompose workloads by service-level objectove.** If a service is composed of critical and less-critical workloads, manage them differently and specify the service features and number of instances to meet their availability requirements.
+**Decompose workloads by service-level objective.** If a service is composed of critical and less-critical workloads, manage them differently and specify the service features and number of instances to meet their availability requirements.

 **Minimize and understand service dependencies.** Minimize the number of different services used where possible, and ensure you understand all of the feature and service dependencies that exist in the system.
 This includes the nature of these dependencies, and the impact of failure or reduced performance in each one on the overall application.
 See [Defining your resiliency requirements](../resiliency/index.md#defining-your-resiliency-requirements).